MicrosoftDocs/azure-devops-yaml-schema/task-reference/delay-v1.md

 **`delayForMinutes`** - **Delay Time (minutes)**<br>
 `string`.
 Required.
 Default value: `0`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use this task to delay the execution of the workflow by specified time in minutes.
+Delays the execution of the workflow by specified time in minutes.
 A `0` value means that workflow execution will start without delay.
 <!-- :::editable-content-end::: -->
 <br>